-When using a backmount setup, these extras cylinders are carried as stage bottles slung over the shoulders and carried under the arms of the diver.
-Of course, with a sidemount, you already have cylinders there to begin with, you on really demanding dives you quickly run out of real estate by your sides.
+When using a backmount set up, these extras cylinders are carried as stage bottles slung over the shoulders and carried under the arms of the diver.
+Of course, with a sidemount, you already have cylinders there, to begin with, you on really demanding dives you quickly run out of real-estate by your sides.
 Regardless of how many cylinders you can carry under your arms, you can also have two more cylinders total when diving backmount.

-Finally, prolonged walks before reaching the water, as is often found around places like the Mexican cenotes, can be harder with sidemount, as a placement on the back allows for a better weight distribution.
+Finally, prolonged walks before reaching the water, as is often found around places like the Mexican cenotes, can be harder with sidemount, as a placement on the back allows for better weight distribution.

 To get a feel of this, try carrying an amount of weight distributed in two shoulder bags, one at each side, then try moving the same weight into a backpack.